Joint Learning of Linear Time-Invariant Dynamical Systems: Joint Learning of LTI Systems

-Equation \pref{eq:lti_mt_bound} demonstrates the effects of learning the systems in a joint manner.
+The above expression demonstrates the effects of learning the systems in a joint manner.
 The first term in \pref{eq:lti_mt_bound} can be interpreted as the error in estimating the idiosyncratic components $\beta_m$ for each system.
 The convergence rate is $O\rbr{{k}/{T}}$, as each $\beta_m$ is a $k$-dimensional parameter and for each system, we have a trajectory of length $T$.
 More importantly, the second term in \pref{eq:lti_mt_bound} indicates that the joint estimator in \pref{eq:mt_opt} effectively increases the sample size for the shared components $\{W_i\}_{i=1}^k$, by pooling the data of all systems.
-So, the error decays as $O({d^2k}/{MT})$, showing that the effective sample size for $\Wb^*$ is $MT$.
+So, the error decays as $O({d^2k}/{MT})$, showing that the effective sample size for $\{W_i\}_{i=1}^k$ is $MT$.

-In contrast, for individual learning of LTI systems, the rate is known \cite{faradonbeh2018finite,faradonbeh2018optimality,simchowitz2018learning,sarkar2019near} to be
+In contrast, for individual learning of LTI systems, the rate is known \cite{faradonbeh2018finite,faradonbeh2018optimality,sarkar2019near,simchowitz2018learning} to be